labbltd/dx-api-explorer/README.md

 Make sure you have the latest Microsoft Visual C++ redistributable installed: https://aka.ms/vs/17/release/vc_redist.x64.exe

+At the time of this writing, you'll have to build from source, but an independently usable release build is top of the TODO.

 ## Client Registration Setup
 - Important stuff:
 	- Type of client: Confidential